LinkedIn profile picture & banner: tips for your perfect header

 Such a well thought-out header gives your profile a modern, fresh look and your profile will be visually memorable.

-You again in the banner
+Again in the banner

 Here is an example of my LinkedIn banner, including company logo, name and contact details, as well as a picture of me at work with my work equipment.